 Common Function FAQ

-Scenario: Using the function concat(year([date]),'年第',weekofyear([date]),'周') in datasets or ETL to get the week of the date.
-For cross-year weeks, such as 2021-01-01 which is actually week 53 of 2020, but the returned result becomes week 53 of 2021.
+to get the week for a date.
+For a cross-year week, such as 2021-01-01, the actual week is Week 53 of 2020, but the result becomes Week 53 of 2021.

-For example: The time format stored in the database is string format 20200905174444, and you want to convert it to timestamp format like 2020-09-05 17:44:44.
+For example, the database stores time as the string 20200905174444, and you want to convert it to a timestamp such as 2020-09-05 17:44:44.

-DATE_FORMAT(CAST(UNIX_TIMESTAMP([date], 'yyyyMMddHHmmss') AS TIMESTAMP), 'yyyy-MM-dd HH:mm:ss')
+DATE_FORMAT(CAST(UNIX_TIMESTAMP([Date], 'yyyyMMddHHmmss') AS TIMESTAMP), 'yyyy-MM-dd HH:mm:ss')

 -